 - Since there’s nothing on your back or hips, sitting in chairs or vehicles is a lot more comfortable.
 I sincerely think this is one of the main reasons chest rigs grew in popularity during GWOT (Global War on Terrorism).
-Classic foot patrols gave way to vehicle patrols, and chest-mounted gear was just more convenien for hopping in and out of vehicles all day to clear houses.
+Classic foot patrols gave way to vehicle patrols, and chest-mounted gear was just more convenient for hopping in and out of vehicles all day.

 - Chest rigs hinder heat management.
-Your torso, along with your head, is a high blood-flow region that your body uses to ventilate heat.
-By covering it with a chest rig, you limit the usable surface area for doing so.
+Your torso, along with your head, is a high blood-flow region that your body uses to dispel heat.
+By covering it with a chest rig, you limit the usable surface area for cooling off.

 - Chest rigs increase your silhouette and make it harder to “get low.”
-With belts, we tend to move bulk out to the sides, which keeps our fronts flat and ready to press into the dirt for going prone.
+With belts, we tend to move bulk out to the sides, which keeps our fronts flat and ready to press into the dirt.
 Putting all of your gear on your chest raises your profile off the ground and makes it much harder to fit behind low-lying cover.

-- British troops in GWOT enforced operating procedures to remove all extraneous hard objects in open pouches from their chest rigs.
-The hazards came from roadside explosives.
-If you were hit, objects sitting unsecured in your chest rig tended to blow upwards towards your face.
-That’s certainly an issue if you’ve stuffed multitools, knives, or other pointy objects in there.
+- Due to roadside explosives, British troops in GWOT enforced operating procedures to remove all extraneous hard objects in open pouches from their chest rigs.
+If you were hit, unsecured objects in your chest rig tended to blow upwards towards your face.
+That’s certainly an issue if you’ve stuffed multitools, knives, pens, or other pointy objects in there.
 But that’s a rather unique circumstance to that conflict.

 My chest rig is a Max Velocity Tactical Special Operations Rig.
 I’m a big fan of it, but he gets them made in small batches so availability is sometimes difficult.
 I’ll provide some alternatives in a minute, but I highly suggest this one if they’re in stock.

 You’ll notice immediately that I only have a single layer of magazines across my front.
-This is for reducing bulk.
+This reduces bulk.
 With this configuration, I can still get low to the ground and easily manipulate my weapon through loading or malfunctions.

-On each side of the center four magazines, I have a small enclosed utility pouch.
+I have a small enclosed utility pouches on each side.
 I can stuff my Vortex Solo monocular in one of these, admin items, or similar.
 To be honest, I go back and forth on keeping them there because I seldom use them.
 In fact, the one on my left sometimes gets in the way during drills.

 That’s it.
 You should only carry the minimum equipment needed on your chest in as low profile a way as you can.
-Everything else should go into your backpack (a subject for another day), on your belt (if you have one), or in your pockets.
+Everything else should go into your backpack, your belt, or in your pockets.